574n13y/Dev_Ops/Day19.md

 4. **DevOps**: What’s the difference between Continuous Integration and Continuous Deployment?
+   - **Continuous Integration (CI)** is the practice of frequently merging code changes from multiple contributors into a shared repository.
+CI often includes automated testing to ensure that new code does not break existing functionality.
+   - **Continuous Deployment (CD)** takes CI further by automatically deploying every change that passes automated tests directly to production.
+CD ensures that code changes are quickly and consistently delivered to end users, while CI focuses on ensuring code quality in the main branch.

 5. **Tools & Technology**: Define containerization.
 How does Docker help?
 6. **Scenario**: An application runs slowly.
 What initial steps would you take to investigate?